gevhaz/Word-Warden/README.md

-# wordwarden
+# Word Warden

-**wordwarden** is a GitHub action that spellchecks markdown or other files in your repository.
+**Word Warden** is a GitHub action that spellchecks markdown or other files in your repository.
 It uses `aspell` under the hood, checking your text against a dictionary for the language of your chose, plus a personal dictionary with your own approved words.

 ## Usage

-Simply include the action `gevhaz/wordwarden` in your job like so:
+Simply include the action `gevhaz/word-warden` in your job like so:

 ```yaml
 jobs: